Who will speak for me when I cannot speak for myself?

 Minnesota Catholic Health Care Directive

-If you are interested in bulk ordering copies of the health care directive please contact Griffith Printing in St. Paul for pricing and to place your order.
-Their phone number is 612-325-8299.
-To use a different printing company, you may download the versions marked, “For Professional Printing”, which include the necessary crop and bleeds marks.
+If you are interested in bulk ordering copies of the health care directive, please contact Allegra Printing (formerly Griffith Printing) in St. Paul for pricing and to place your order.
+Their phone number is 651-645-1224.
+To use a different printing company, you may download the versions marked, “For Professional Printing,” which include the necessary crop and bleed marks.

 The Minnesota Catholic Conference can also mail you a copy.
 Call us at 651-227-8777 to make a request.